xxixiio/untitled-downloader/README.md

    ```bash
    npm install
    ```

-## Technical Overview
-The script performs the following steps:

-Data Scraping: Scrapes the UNTITLED.STREAM page to gather album and track data using cheerio.
-Download URL Generation: Generates signed download URLs for each track via a POST request to the UNTITLED.STREAM API.
-Track Downloading: Downloads the tracks as MP3 files and saves them to the user-defined path.
-Metadata Embedding: Adds track-specific metadata to each MP3 file to ensure proper organization in music libraries.

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.